filipedu11/presentationfct/README.md

 5. Submit a pull request :D

 ##Disclaimer
-This is not an official template from FCT-NOVA, use at your own discretion.
+This is not an official template from FCT NOVA, use at your own discretion.

 ##License